ai4eu/tutorials/openml_data_integration/README.md

 <br/>|___data_node

-# 1. Get the data ID from OpenML
+# 1. Get the OpenML data ID
 Usually whenever opening a dataset in OpenML, the ID is the number at the end of the URL.
 For instance, the link below contains a dataset with ID 1119.
 This number will be used to input into the tool.
 ```
 https://www.openml.org/d/1119
 ```

-# 2. Access the Data from OpenML
+# 2. Access the OpenML Data
 The source code in folder `data_node` will do the task of retrieving data from openML.

 data_node